jaywardell/PersonalLog/README.md

 This app lets you journal by adding distinct chunks of text that are automatically timestamped.
 It lets you record your mood via an emoji, offers writing prompts if you're not sure what to write about, presents the entries in chronological order, and lets you easily search all entries or jump to a specific day.

+I set out to make this app 100% open source, to allow others to learn and compare, or maybe laugh.

 ## Architecture

 ### User Interface